First-Time Offender Defense Attorney in Miami

 First-Time Offender Programs to Avoid Jail

 If you have been arrested for the first time, your biggest concern is whether you will go to jail.
 The criminal penalties you could face if you are convicted vary according to several factors.
 An important factor can be whether it is your first offense.
 Other factors, for example, are the quantity of drugs in a controlled substance offense, the property’s value in theft offenses, and victim injury.
 Our criminal defense attorneys are committed to helping you understand your legal situation as a first offender and helping you to resolve your case so you can move on with your life.
 Often, this is achieved through one of several first-time offender programs.
 Suppose the State Attorney’s Office ends up filing charges against you, and you don’t qualify for one of these programs.
-In that case, it may still be possible to avoid a conviction and jail with a negotiated plea to a term of probation.
+In that case, it may still be possible to avoid a conviction and jail with a negotiated plea of withhold adjudication and a term of probation with the ability to petition the court for early termination of probation.

 Pretrial Diversion (PTD) and Pretrial Intervention (PTI)